This article has been updated as at 23 June 2020.

 Under the Short Selling Regulation (introduced following the 2008 financial crisis), EU regulators and the FCA have the power to apply short or long term bans on short sale of shares and certain other financial instruments.
 The FCA’s position on whether to use its powers has been to assist other regulators and expects to continue to do so.
 The FCA has recently updated its website to alert firms to the restrictions imposed on the short selling of certain Spanish and Italian shares.

 On 16 March ESMA announced that it temporarily requires the holders of net short positions in shares traded on an EU regulated market to notify the relevant national competent authority if the position reaches or exceeds 0.1 per cent of the issued share capital.
-In response the FCA has confirmed that it will apply this change in the UK.
-However, as this change will require changes to its technology to receive such data, firms should continue to report according to the previous thresholds until further notice.
+In response the FCA has confirmed that it will apply this change in the UK and that it will be able to receive notifications according to the revised threshold from 6 April.

 Offsite working – recording and reporting